 See also rim click.
 This is the term used for when you play the snare drum rim with the shoulder (or side) of the stick, while pressing down with the palm of your hand on the snare drum head.
 The resulting sound is a hollow/wood-block type effect, and is a useful musical tool for when the backbeat needs to be more subtle.

 See also Hi-Hat cymbals, Crash cymbals, Chinese Cymbals, Splash Cymbals, Effects Cymbals, Ride Cymbals.
 Cymbals are round metal discs that are an important part of the drum set.
-Cymbals are manufactured from sheets of metal (referred to as sheet cymbals) or heat-molded and formed in individual casts (know as cast cymbals).
+Cymbals are manufactured from sheets of metal (referred to as sheet cymbals) or heat-molded and formed in individual casts (known as cast cymbals).
 A cymbal has three striking areas; the bell (the bell shape in the dead center of the cymbal), the bow (between the bell and the edge), and the edge of the cymbal.
-Cymbals vary in size from 6 inches in diameter to 24 inches plus, depending on the sub-type of the cymbal (crash, hi hats, china etc).
+Cymbals vary in size from 6 inches in diameter to 24 inches plus, depending on the subtype of the cymbal (crash, hi hats, china etc).

 These are round felts that are used on cymbal and hi hat stands - mainly to protect the cymbal.
 The felts stop the cymbal from making contact with either the plastic or metal parts of the cymbal stand/wing nuts, thus protecting the cymbal, and also making sure the sound of the cymbal is unimpaired.
 These felts come with your stand, but it is always a good idea to buy spares as they are easily lost.